Tool-assisted speedrun: Method

 Creating a tool-assisted speedrun is the process of finding the optimal set of inputs to fulfill a given criterion — usually completing a game as fast as possible.
 No limits are imposed on the tools used for this search, but the result has to be a set of timed key-presses that, when played back on the actual console, achieves the target criterion.
 The basic method used to construct such a set of inputs is to record one's input while playing the game on an emulator, all the while saving and loading the emulator's state repeatedly to test out various possibilities and only keep the best result.
 To make this more precise, the game is slowed down.
 Initially, it was common to slow down to some low fraction of normal speed.
 However, due to advances in the field, it is now expected that the game is paused during recording, with emulation advanced one frame at a time to eliminate any mistakes made due to the urgency.
+This allows for more calculated and optimal inputs, contributing to a faster time.

 Further advances lead to re-recording emulators that capture the entire state of the emulated machine in savestates and allow for arbitrary repetition of any section of the game until perfection is achieved, often assisted by scripts to search for the best input for specific non-trivial game sections.

 The use of savestates facilitates luck manipulation, which uses player input as entropy to make favorable outcomes.
 Examples include making the ideal piece drop in Tetris, or getting a rare item drop from a defeated enemy.